r-universe-org/help/README.md

 ## My profile picture or contributor statistics do not show up

-Same as 1.
-If no picture shows up, you need to register the email address that you use as R package maintainer in your [GitHub settings](https://github.com/settings/emails), and wait for the package to be rebuilt.
+Same as above.
+If no picture shows up, you probably need to register the email address that you use as R package maintainer in your [GitHub settings](https://github.com/settings/emails), and wait for the package to be rebuilt.

 ## How to get a package logo shown in the packages tab